Brookfield schools released from fiscal emergency

 Brookfield schools were officially placed in fiscal emergency in May 2013.
 Since then, the district has undergone changes in expenditures and staffing.

 Within the last year and a half, further reductions in staff and a closer look at district contracts has resulted in additional savings, the auditor’s office said in a news release.

 Additional savings, coupled with the re-evaluation of property taxes in Trumbull County, has caused an increase in anticipated tax revenues.
-The auditor’s office recently concluded the district’s five-year forecast that shows positive cash balances for the next five years.
+The auditor’s office recently concluded the district’s five-year forecast shows positive cash balances for the next five years.

 Auditor of State David Yost will be presiding over the ceremony to release the district from fiscal emergency at 3:30 p.m.
-School district officials welcomes staff, parents and community members to attend the event in the high-school auditorium.
+School district officials welcome staff, parents and community members to attend the event in the high-school auditorium.